NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 # Part 3: Apply simple transformations and bring data to BigQuery as cost-efficient as possible
+ELT is a relatively new concept.
+Cheap availability of Data Warehouses allows efficient on-demand transformations.
+That saves storage and increases flexibility.
+All you have to manage are queries, not transformed datasets.
+And you can always go back to data in it's raw form.

-ELT is a great new concept.
-Although sometimes it just makes sense to apply transformation on incoming data directly.
+Although, sometimes it just makes sense to apply transformation on incoming data directly.
 What if we need to apply some general cleaning, or would like to apply machine learning inference on the incoming data at the soonest point possible?

 Traditional [ETL](https://cloud.google.com/bigquery/docs/migration/pipelines#etl) is a proven concept to do just that.

 But ETL tools are maintenance overhead.
-You do not want to manage a Spark, GKE cluster or similar.
-Specifically your requirement is a serverless ETL and elastic ETL pipeline.
+In our example, you don't want to manage a Spark, GKE cluster or similar.Specifically, your requirement is a serverless and elastic ETL pipeline.

 That means your pipeline should scale down to 0 when unused or up to whatever is needed to cope with a higher load.

 ## Challenge 3.1